 Rules for devices with lithium batteries

-Devices with lithium batteries like laptops, cell phones, tablets and cameras have to be in your hand luggage.
+Devices with lithium batteries like laptops, cell phones, tablets, and cameras have to be in your hand luggage.

 Rules for food

 For short flights, it is nice to bring your own food or snacks.
 Is this allowed?
 Yes!
-You can take anything with you as long as it is not a liquid bigger than 100ml (this also includes (drinking) yoghurt or jam).
+You can take anything with you as long as it is not a liquid bigger than 100ml (this also includes (drinking) yogurt or jam).
 If you bought it after the hand luggage check, there is no problem of course.
 But watch out with foods that have a very strong smell, this is not always so nice for the other passengers.

 Which hand luggage to buy?

 You saw before that hand luggage sizes and weights vary between airlines.
 To make sure, you best buy hand luggage with the smallest sizes that are allowed.
-Ryanair, Wizz Air and WOW Air only allow hand luggage with sizes of approximately 40x25x20 to 42x32x25 cm.
+Ryanair, Wizz Air, and WOW Air only allow hand luggage with sizes of approximately 40x25x20 to 42x32x25 cm.
 If you travel with these airlines often, it is best to buy hand luggage with these sizes.
 If you never travel with them, you better get one with standard dimensions 55x40x20.

 I personally prefer luggage with a hard casing but the ones with a soft casing or a backpack are often a little bit more flexible to put into the overhead compartment.
 Here you have some examples of beautiful and stylish hand luggage.